Gaussian units: Alternative unit systems

 The Gaussian unit system is just one of several electromagnetic unit systems within CGS.
 Others include "electrostatic units", "electromagnetic units", and Heaviside–Lorentz units.

 Some other unit systems are called "natural units", a category that includes atomic units, Planck units, and others.

-The International System of Units (SI), with the associated International System of Quantities (ISQ), is by far the most common system of units today.
+The International System of Units (SI), with the associated International System of Quantities (ISQ) (Note: This gives base quantities to which SI units are associated, for example, the SI unit Kelvin for the ISQ base quantity thermodynamic temperature.), is by far the most common system of units today.
 In engineering and practical areas, SI is nearly universal and has been for decades.
 In technical, scientific literature (such as theoretical physics and astronomy), Gaussian units were predominant until recent decades, but are now getting progressively less so.
 (Note: For example, one widely used graduate electromagnetism textbook is Classical Electrodynamics by J. D. Jackson.
 The second edition, published in 1975, used Gaussian units exclusively, but the third edition, published in 1998, uses mostly SI units.
 Similarly, Electricity and Magnetism by Edward Purcell is a popular undergraduate textbook.
 The second edition, published in 1984, used Gaussian units, while the third edition, published in 2013, switched to SI units.)
 The 8th SI Brochure mentions the CGS-Gaussian unit system, but the 9th SI Brochure makes no mention of CGS systems.

 Natural units may be used in more theoretical and abstract fields of physics, particularly particle physics and string theory.